 - 1⁄2 bunch fresh dill

+- 3-4 spring onions

+- Capsicum

 - Parsley for presentation

-- 1 banana leaf (or you can use aluminium foli)

-- Preheat your barbeque with all burners on HIGH and the hood closed to 200°C. Turn both outer burners to LOW.
-Turn centre burner to OFF. - Combine sour cream, lemon zest, lemon juice and chopped dill into a bowl.
+- Preheat your BBQ with burner on HIGH and the hood closed to 200°C. Turn both burner to LOW. - Combine sour cream, lemon zest, lemon juice and chopped dill into a bowl.
 Add salt and pepper to taste. - 3.
 Spread the mixture generously inside the fish - 4.
-Place the banana leaf or foil on the bottom of the Bar-B-Chef Fisharoo and lay the snapper on top.
-Place the sliced lemon pieces and parsley on top of the fish and close the Bar-B-Chef Fisharoo. - Place the Bar-B-Chef Fisharoo centrally in the barbeque, making sure both bottom legs are extended so that the fish is not in direct contact with the grill.
-The banana leaf or foil shields the fish from direct heat. - Adjust burners as necessary to OFF, LOW or HIGH during cooking.
-It's best to aim about 150°C. Close the hood and cook until you see flaking starting at the thickest part of the fish. - 7.
-Let the fish rest, covered with foil for 10 minutes before serving.
+Place one banana leaf or foil on the bottom of barbeque.
+Spread some of the lemon slices onto the leaf, the rest into the cavity, then the snapper on top.
+Place half the parsley on top of the fish.

+- 5. The banana leaf and lemon shields the fish from direct heat. - 6.
+Close the hood and cook for around 10 to 15 minutes. - 7.
+Open the hood, cover the fish with the rest of the lemon slices and second banana leaf, and flip it over.
+Place the spring onion and capsicum on top.
+Close the hood, After 8 minutes, turn the barbeque OFF and let the residual heat cook the fish for another 10 to 15 minutes.

 TIP: Fish will continue to cook whilst covered and resting.
-Take the fish out of the BBO once you see it flaking.
+Take the fish out of the BBQ once you see it flaking.